Asia Business Taskforce

 “We’ll continue to work hard to open new doors for our exporters and I welcome this commitment from the business community to examine how Australian businesses can better take advantage of these opportunities to access fast growing markets right across Asia.”

-Following the first meeting in Sydney in November, the Taskforce will be seeking feedback from the Asian and Australian business communities.
+Following the first meeting in Sydney in November 2019, the Taskforce sought feedback from the Asian and Australian business communities and will continue to consult with business and government.